-This course is offered to Seventh Graders and provides a rigorous presentation to the study of algebra.
+This course is offered to seventh graders and provides a rigorous presentation to the study of algebra.
 An introduction to the use of variables in equations is fundamental to the course.
 Numerical concepts encompass order of operations, number theory, integers, rational numbers (positive and negative fractions), percent, ratios, volume and surface area and provide a sound foundation for the future study of algebra.
-Problem solving is also stressed.
+Problem solving is also emphasized.
 The graphing calculator is used to evaluate expressions, graph linear equations, check answers, and explore mathematical ideas to help students become familiar with its operation.

-Math 8 is the first part of Algebra which is offered to students who have completed the seventh grade Pre-Algebra class, but are not quite ready for the pace and theory of Algebra AC.
+Foundations of Algebra is offered to students who have completed the seventh grade Pre-Algebra class.
 Students pursue traditional topics of algebra including solving and graphing linear equations and inequalities, algebraic manipulation skills, exponents, polynomial expressions, as well as computation with rational numbers and statistics.
 Special attention is devoted to developing the relationship between algebraic models, graphs, the geometry of measurement, communication of ideas, connecting math to real life situations and the use of the TI-84 calculator.